 PETES SUSHI&POKE

-PETES SUSHI&POKE located in MADEIRA BEACH has undergone 1 health department inspection, achieving a 1.0/5 overall safety rating.
+PETES SUSHI&POKE located in MADEIRA BEACH has undergone 2 health department inspections, achieving a 1.0/5 overall safety rating.
+Food safety practices have remained consistent.

 14995 GULF BLVD STE J, MADEIRA BEACH 33708